Dino Štiglec

-Dino Štiglec (born 3 October 1990) is a Croatian professional footballer who plays as a left-back for HNK Gorica from the Croatian Football League.
+Dino Štiglec (born 3 October 1990) is a Croatian professional footballer who plays as a left-back for Druga NL club Mladost Ždralovi.

 Club career

 A product of the NK Zagreb academy, Štiglec made his debut in the finish of the 2008–09 Prva HNL season, coming in for Igor Jugović in the 85th minute on 1 March 2009 in an away win against Croatia Sesvete.
 He was sent subsequently on loans to Vrapče in the Treća HNL and Lučko in the Druga HNL.

-On 9 January 2017, he signed for the Slovenian champions Olimpija Ljubljana.
+On 9 January 2017, Štiglec signed for the Slovenian champions Olimpija Ljubljana.